0riv3r/GraphWalker-Bst-Ex1/README-5-First_Partial_Test.txt

 *** Generate the Test Interface ***
 ===================================

-run the following command to generate the test skeleton:
+run the following command to generate the test-interface:

 $ export JAVA_HOME=`/usr/libexec/java_home -v 1.8`